Tiankuo528/MediGraph-QA/README.md

 #### 1. Prerequisites
 Before starting, ensure you have the following installed on your system:

-Python 3.10+, Docker, CUDA drivers, Git
+Python 3.10+, Docker, CUDA drivers, Git， Kubernetes Cluster
-Kubernetes Cluster (Optional): Configured with GPU nodes for production deployment.